 And yet, there’s no Chinese Restaurant HQ.

-Unlike the restaurant chains, which invest years in branding and menu development to ensure careful consistency across their locations, the Chinese food industry seems to be a phenomenon of starfish organization.
+Unlike the restaurant chains, which invest years in branding and menu development to ensure careful consistency across their locations, the Chinese food industry seems to be a phenomenon of starfish organizing and design.

 What other lessons can Coworking learn from the decentralized empire of Chinese food restaurants?